Home/Blog/Chronic Care/Heart Care/What Is a Normal Heart Rate by Age and Gender?

 Maintaining a lower resting heart rate is beneficial for your overall health.
 Here are some strategies you can adopt:

-• Regular Exercise: Engaging in aerobic activities like walking, running, or cycling can strengthen your heart and improve its efficiency.
+• Regular Exercise: Engaging in aerobic activities, such as walking, running, or cycling, can strengthen your heart and improve its efficiency.

 • Manage Stress: Techniques such as yoga, meditation, and deep-breathing exercises can help reduce stress and lower your heart rate.

-• Limit Stimulants: Reducing caffeine and nicotine intake can help lower your heart rate over time.
+• Limit Stimulants: Reducing your intake of caffeine and nicotine can help lower your heart rate over time.

 • Stay Hydrated: Proper hydration supports cardiovascular function and can help maintain a lower heart rate.